uzairname/template/README.md

 ## Once per project:

-Clone the repo.
+### Clone Template

+Clone the template.
+Create a new repo if making a separate project.

 ### Set Github Secrets

-Set the following secrets.
+Add the following variables to github actions.
 They can be the same across projects:

 - `GH_PAT_FOR_SECRETS`
 - `TFC_ORGANIZATION` Terraform cloud organization